AbraaoHenriqueVasconcelos2/ASP.NETCoreAuthenticationAuthorizationBasics/README.md

 # ASP.NETCoreAuthenticationAuthorizationBasics

-A simple example of authentication using identity package (Microsoft.AspNetCore.Identity)
+A simple example of authentication using ASP.NET Core Identity and  Entity Framework Core In-Memory. (.NET Core 3.1)